top of page

 In our barns and pastures we raise Katahdin sheep, a hair coat breed developed in Maine in the 1950's.
 They are a versatile meat and milk sheep with strong mothering instincts, lamb easily and are resistant to parasites.
 They are tolerant of heat and, in addition to grazing, will forage which is ideal for our forage based management system.

-Our goat herd is comprised of Golden Guernsey goats, a rare breed of dairy goat originating on Guernsey in the Channel Islands of Great Britain.
+Our goat herd is comprised of Royal Golden Guernsey goats, a rare breed of dairy goat originating on Guernsey in the Channel Islands of Great Britain.
+(The Royal designation came in 2024 courtesy of King Charles, III of Great Britain.)
 A smaller breed, they yield less milk than other dairy breeds, but their food intake is lower, and they yield larger cheese weight per volume than average.
 Their milk is exceptionally smooth and creamy and high in protein and butter fat, making it excellent for cheesemaking.

 bottom of page